ComputationalRadiationPhysics/picongpu/etc/picongpu/perlmutter-nersc/README.md

 Subsequent Use:

--  Simply source the `gpu.profile` each time before using PICONGPU:
+-  Simply source the `gpu.profile` each time before using PIConGPU:
    ```bash
    source gpu.profile
    ```